mas-design/mas-design.github.io/code/README.md

   <h1 id="acknowledgement">🌻 Acknowledgement</h1>
   <hr style="height: 3px; background: linear-gradient(90deg, #EF8E8D, #5755A3); border: none; border-radius: 3px;">
 </div>
 This project received help from many researchers at Salesforce AI Research.
-The code is adapted from [ADAS framework](https://github.com/ShengranHu/ADAS/).
-In the development, we also refer to used [simple-evals](https://github.com/openai/simple-evals), [MaAS](https://github.com/bingreeky/MaAS) and [AFlow](https://github.com/FoundationAgents/AFlow).
+The code is adapted from the [ADAS framework](https://github.com/ShengranHu/ADAS).
+During development, we also referred to [simple-evals](https://github.com/openai/simple-evals), [MaAS](https://github.com/bingreeky/MaAS), and [AFlow](https://github.com/FoundationAgents/AFlow).
 Many thanks to the authors of these projects for their excellent contributions!

 <!-- ============================================== -->